starkandwayne-attic/starkandwayne.github.com/_posts/2014-02-15-bosh-notes-from-a-beginner.md

 ./scripts/add-route
 ```

- You'll probably also want to create alias for the release build workflow.
+ You'll probably also want to create an alias for the release build workflow that will be done in your individual release directory.
+I found myself typing these commands a lot and aliased them as bcdr

  ```bash
   bosh create release --force && bosh upload release && bosh -n deploy